andrewheiss/evalf21.classes.andrewheiss.com/content/resource/bayes.markdown

 Remember, with frequentist statistics, `\(\theta\)` is fixed and singular and we're hoping to pick it up with our confidence interval nets.
 The data we collect is variable—we can hypothetically take more and more samples and calculate a bunch of confidence intervals and become more certain about where `\(\theta\)` might be.
 We can only interpret confidence intervals as ranges: "There's a 95% probability that the range contains the true value `\(\theta\)`".
 We can't say anything about the estimate of `\(\theta\)` itself.
 We've calculated the probability of the range, not the probability of the actual value.

 Bayesian analysis, however, *does* let us talk about the probability of the actual value.
-Under Bayesianism, the *data* your working with is fixed (i.e. you collected it once and it's all you have—you can't go out and collect infinite additional samples), and the population parameter `\(\theta\)` varies and has uncertainty about it (i.e. instead of imagining some single number uncapturable that's the average difference in weekend vs. weekday scores, `\(\theta\)` has some range around it).
+Under Bayesianism, the *data* you're working with is fixed (i.e. you collected it once and it's all you have—you can't go out and collect infinite additional samples), and the population parameter `\(\theta\)` varies and has uncertainty about it (i.e. instead of imagining some single number uncapturable that's the average difference in weekend vs. weekday scores, `\(\theta\)` has some range around it).

 This difference is apparent in the formulas for testing hypotheses under each of these approaches: